ifmeorg/ifme/README.md

 [if me](https://www.if-me.org/) is a community for mental health experiences that encourages people to share their personal stories with trusted allies.
-Trusted allies are the people we interact with on a daily basis, including friends, family members, co-workers, teachers, and mental health workers.
+Trusted allies are the people we interact daily, including friends, family members, co-workers, teachers, and mental health workers.

 Dealing with mental health is what makes us human.
 But for a lot of us, it's a struggle to be open about it.
-Not everyone is a counsellor or therapist.
+Not everyone is a counselor or therapist.
 The people who we interact with everyday shape our emotions and behavior.
 Getting them involved in mental health treatment is the key to recovery.